comet-dot-photos/comet-dot-photos/README.md

 support a cross-platform program (Windows, Macs, and Linux) with a consistent user experience, further fulfilling our accessibility goals.

-The code was designed to be portable, easily maintained, and extensible to spatial searches of images acquired by other planetary science missions.
+The code was designed to be portable, maintainable, and extensible for spatial searches of images from other planetary science missions.

 ### The Data Files